97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 The modern pub quiz was born in 1976 when Sharon Burns and Tom Porter launched 32 teams across three southern-England leagues to fill slow pub nights.

 These 97 pub quiz questions and answers follow the 6-round format those leagues codified.
 Six spoken rounds cover General Knowledge, History, Geography, Music, Film & TV, and Food & Drink.
 A picture round, a music round, and tie-breakers round it out.
-Every question has an answer and a stump explainer.
-The set runs today at more than 800 US pubs via Geeks Who Drink and at thousands of UK venues, and it holds up equally well as a pub trivia template or a quiz night pack.
+The format now runs at 800+ weekly Geeks Who Drink events in the US, according to the company’s bar-owner page, and at thousands of UK venues.
+It holds up equally well as a pub trivia template or a quiz night pack.

 Quick Overview

-LearnClash organises pub quiz questions into rounds and difficulty tiers, so you can run a full night or cherry-pick a single round.
+LearnClash sorts pub quiz questions by round and by difficulty tier, so you can run a full night or pull a single round.
 These 97 questions split across nine rounds plus a tie-breaker.
-The mix runs from easy pub quiz questions that warm the room to hard pub quiz questions that decide the leaderboard.
-Weighted toward medium and hard because those are the ones that genuinely stump people.
+Easy ones warm the room.
+Hard ones decide who buys the next round.
+We weighted the pack toward medium and hard on purpose, since those are the questions that actually catch teams out.

 | Round | Questions | Easy | Medium | Hard |